Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Stellar activity and its evolution

 The relatively small solar flares drown into a quasi-steady background emission if the Sun is observed as a star.
 It is not surprising, therefore, that stellar flare spectra are limited to large flares that stand out above the surface-integrated X-ray fluxes.
 [O]bservations of F through M type main-sequence stars [reveal] ubiquitous power laws with power-law indices near $\alpha_{\rm f}=-2$ (with a possible mild steepening from cool to warm stars).
 Flare X-ray [energies for some cool stars] range up to $10^{35}$\,ergs, {\em i.e.,} up to $\sim 1000$ times brighter than the largest solar flares, with no evidence for a cutoff energy.
 [For the more active stars in the population,] flare frequencies for energies exceeding $10^{32}$\,ergs scale proportionally to the time-averaged X-ray emission, saturating as the X-ray activity saturates, and contribute some 10\%\ of the total X-ray luminosity. [\ldots\ A]dopting $\alpha_{\rm f}\equiv -2$, and using a characteristic solar X-ray luminosity [around cycle maximum] of $L_{\rm X,\odot} = 3\,10^{27}$\,erg\,s$^{-1}$, supports a scaling for the frequency of large flares with energy $E_{\rm f}$ exceeding a threshold value of $E^\ast_{{\rm f},32}$ (in units of $10^{32}$\,ergs, characteristic of a large solar flare) of

 [Note that this relationship derived from observations of very active stars lies some two orders of magnitude above the cycle-averaged frequency distribution observed for the time-average present-day Sun.
 This mismatch remains a mystery, as does the problem of establishing whether flares of $>10^{33}$\,ergs can still occur on the current Sun, or whether that was only possible in the distant past.
-For young, active stars we can use the above expression to find that when] the Sun was only 0.1\,Gyr old [\ldots] flares with energies\indexit{flare!frequency of very large flares} exceeding $10^{35}$\,ergs would likely have occurred once per week, and those with energies exceeding $10^{38}$\,ergs may have occurred about once per decade.\activity{Note that integration over the power in flares as parameterized in Eq.~(\ref{eq:flarefreq}) diverges when the lower and upper limits extend to $[0,\infty]$.
-Consider what processes could be at play in introducing cutoffs to the integral on either side.
+For young, active stars we can use the above expression to find that when] the Sun was only 0.1\,Gyr old [\ldots] flares with energies\indexit{flare!frequency} exceeding $10^{35}$\,ergs would likely have occurred once per week, and those with energies exceeding $10^{38}$\,ergs may have occurred about once per decade.\activity{{\em Consider:} Note that integration over the power in flares as parameterized in Eq.~(\ref{eq:flarefreq}) diverges when the lower and upper limits extend to $[0,\infty]$.
+Compile a list of processes that could be at play in introducing cutoffs to the integral on either side and of your reasons to include them.
 The answer remains under study: it is not clear over what range Eq.~(\ref{eq:flarefreq}) holds its slope, or what determines the energy of the 'largest flare', or how and how much relatively tiny 'nano-flares' contribute to coronal heating.
-But considering the possibilities should prove educational.}
+But considering the possibilities should prove educational. \mylabel{act:integraldivergence}}

 It appears that quiescent activity and flaring activity on stars scale with each other, as also seen in the rise and fall of quiescent and impulsive heating through the solar cycle.
 One result of this is that more active stars have a stronger high-temperature coronal component, so that the effective X-ray 'color temperature' or spectral hardness increases with activity.
 It also appears that larger flares are associated with higher characteristic temperatures, going from solar micro-flares to large flares on very active cool stars [\ldots]''